The moonstone

 Notes

 Collins, W., & Thorn, D. (2014).
-The moonstone.
+The Moonstone.
 Unabridged.
-[United States]: Blackstone Publishing.
+[United States], Blackstone Publishing.

-Chicago / Turabian - Author Date Citation (style guide)Collins, Wilkie, 1824-1889 and David.
-Thorn.
+Chicago / Turabian - Author Date Citation (style guide)Collins, Wilkie and David, Thorn.
 2014.
 The Moonstone.
-[United States]: Blackstone Publishing.
+[United States], Blackstone Publishing.

-Chicago / Turabian - Humanities Citation (style guide)Collins, Wilkie, 1824-1889 and David.
-Thorn, The Moonstone.
-[United States]: Blackstone Publishing, 2014.
+Chicago / Turabian - Humanities Citation (style guide)Collins, Wilkie and David, Thorn, The Moonstone.
+[United States], Blackstone Publishing, 2014.

 MLA Citation (style guide)Collins, Wilkie, and David Thorn.
 The Moonstone.
 Unabridged.
-[United States]: Blackstone Publishing, 2014.
+[United States], Blackstone Publishing, 2014.

 Hoopla Extract Information